Regrow Bone and Improve Oral Health

-Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson, and Dr. Sohaib Soliman, and Dr. Hwi Sean Moon all have extensive surgical training and experience performing a variety of bone grafting procedures.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Sohaib Soliman, and Dr. Hwi Sean Moon all have extensive surgical training and experience performing a variety of bone grafting procedures.
 If you want a non-removable solution to restore your missing teeth, or if you want to prevent bone loss after a tooth extraction, bone grafting may be a part of your treatment plan.

 How Does Bone Grafting Work?